baraveli/dhivatar/README.md

 ## Available Methods

-- setBackground(string $background) : Set the background of the image
+- setBackground(string \$background) : Set the background of the image
 - setSize(int $width, int $height) : Set the size of the image canvas
 - setText(string $text, string $color) : Set the text and text color
-- setFontSize(int $size) : Set the font size
+- setFontSize(int \$size) : Set the font size
 - build() : This method will return an instance of `Intervention\Image\Image` after building the image.
-Any methods available by Intervention\Image\Image you can call to render,ouput or save the image.
+Any methods available by [Image Intervention](http://image.intervention.io/) you can call to render,ouput or save the image.

 ## Inspired by

 - [phoenixatom dhivehi-avatar](https://github.com/phoenixatom/dhivehi-avatar)